genral-walker/React-Dashboard/README.md

 ### `PS`

-For verification purposes, make sure to refresh the page when you go below 720px.\
+For verification purposes, make sure to refresh the page when you go below 720px.

-Also when on mobile the charts don't allow for continuoes smooth scroll, try scrolling a little above the chart spaces
+Also when on mobile the charts don't allow for continuous smooth scroll, try scrolling a little above the chart spaces.